Conanza/ARLite/README.md

 ### Phase Ia: `::table_name` and `::table_name=`

-Getter/setter methods for the class to figure out which table the records should be fetched from, inserted into, etc. Stores this in a class ivar.
+Helper getter/setter methods for the class to figure out which **table** the records should be fetched from, inserted into, etc. Stores this in a class ivar.

 Example: